 During Maintenance, failed checks will be ignored in uptime calculations and alerts are logged but not issued to check contacts.
 This includes checks with escalations.
 In the alert listings you will be able to see any alerts detected during maintenance as faded out, indicating they are ignored.

-The wrench icon indicates the check is in maintenance status
+The wrench icon indicates the check is in maintenance state

 - No maintenance window

-- Apply a maintenance tag immediately (alerts will be suppressed until you change this setting)
+- Apply the maintenance state immediately (alerts will be suppressed until you change this setting)

-- Schedule maintenance.
+- Use a maintenance schedule.
 When scheduling, alerts will be suppressed based on a predefined schedule.
-You will need to define the day(s) of the week, either a single day or date range of the month, with a time range (using HH:MM format).
+This schedule can be a single block of time with a Start and End; can be defined by day(s) of the week, or by a single date or date range of the month (using HH:MM format for your Timezone).

 If you need to change your account's preferred timezone, you may do so so from Settings >Account Details.
 Select your preferred timezone, and click Update Details.